Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

                             - decompress in a folder optionally
                             - inform if the package needed is not present and installs it
                             - grow it with the code already in decompress which handles already most common cases ;)
-- [ ] `pluma` function should me able to open multiple files at once
+- [ ] `pluma` function should be able to open multiple files at once
 ###### NEW FEATURES
 - [ ] `data_features.sh`, `common_data.sh`: `f` function.
 Searches a therm in a file, a directory or in file names.
 It has many fallbacks. lg: ls | grep "$1"  fn: "find . -name"
 - [ ] `data_features.sh`, `common_data.sh`: `port` function.
 It returns the name and PID of a process using the given port #  "lsof -i $1"  alias ports="lsof -Pan -i tcp -i udp"